 Ron San Felippo, Vice President of the Board

-Alderman Mark A. Borkowski
+Alderman Mark A. Borkowski, Harbor Commissioner

 Alderman Mark Borkowski is the City of Milwaukee Common Council representative to the Harbor Commission.
 Prior to his service to the City of Milwaukee, Alderman Borkowski served for over 23 years as a Milwaukee County Board of Supervisor, representing southwest Milwaukee and parts of Greenfield and Franklin.
 He won a special election in August 2015 after the death of his predecessor.
-He was re-elected in 2016 and serves as chairman of the Judiciary & Legislative Committee, Vice Chair of the Public Works Committee, and is a member of the Public Safety & Health and Steering & Rules Committees.
+He was re-elected in 2016 and serves as Chair of the Judiciary & Legislative Committee, Vice Chair of the Public Works Committee, Vice Chair of the Public Safety & Health, and a member of the Steering & Rules Committees.

 Claude Krawczyk was appointed to the Board of Harbor Commissioners by City of Milwaukee Mayor Tom Barrett on July 30, 2008.
 A lifelong resident of Milwaukee, Commissioner Krawczyk has served in many leadership roles within his community, serving as a chairperson, board member, and officer for a number of non-profit organizations since 1988.
 Commissioners Krawczyk has also served as volunteer legal counsel to numerous community organizations helping them to achieve their goals.
-Since 1986, Commissioner Krawczyk has served as an Attorney for O’Neil, Cannon, Hollman, Dejong, S.C., a Milwaukee-based law firm, representing landlords and tenants in commercial lease transactions, developers of real property, lenders and borrowers in loan transactions, and business owners drafting and negotiating manufacturing, distribution, and other related agreements and contracts.
+Since 1986, Commissioner Krawczyk has served as an Attorney for O’Neil, Cannon, Hollman, Dejong, & Laing, S.C., a Milwaukee-based law firm, representing landlords and tenants in commercial lease transactions, developers of real property, lenders and borrowers in loan transactions, and business owners drafting and negotiating manufacturing, distribution, and other related agreements and contracts.

 Kathleen Smith was first appointed as a Board of Harbor Commissioner on December 4, 2013.
 Commissioner Smith graduated with a Bachelor of Science Degree in Business Accounting from St. Xavier College in Chicago, Illinois.
 Commissioner Smith began her work experience as a Congressional aide, focusing on immigration, naturalization, social security disability, and appointments to the U.S. Military Academies.
 Commissioner Smith went on to become assist regional partner for Hyatt Legal Services.
 Commissioner Smith has managed finances and investments for the Archdiocese of Milwaukee, World Mission Office.
 Commissioner Smith is currently the Finance Office and Human Resources Manager at the Legal Aid Society of Milwaukee, Inc.